BMO Peer Mentorship Program

 This facilitator engages mentees and mentors to create a sense of belonging, community and wellness while developing self-awareness.

-Check in’s with students will be ongoing throughout mentorship and will send evaluations at the end of the winter semester.
+Check-ins with students will be ongoing throughout mentorship, and evaluations will be sent at the end of the winter semester.

 Reporting lines